 The way you dress creates a lasting first impression and we all know first impressions matter.

-I have an obsession with jewellery, and even if the person wears the most regular clothes but has a piece of something unique on them, I love it.
-I love how a small accessory that you probably picked on your gap year abroad can be the first thing some one notices about you and spark a conversation.
+I have an obsession with jewelry, and even if the person wears the most regular clothes but has a piece of something unique on them, I love it.
+I love how a small accessory that you probably picked on your gap year abroad can be the first thing someone notices about you and spark a conversation.

 If you dress well, it reflects that you are the kind of person who puts thought and effort into your appearance.